sigreen/install-kong-mesh-konnect-ingress/README.md

 ## Create a Gateway ingress using Konnect dataplane

-1. Via the Mesh GUI, navigate to Data Plane Proxies and click the #Create data plane proxy# button.
+1. Via the Mesh GUI, navigate to Data Plane Proxies and click the **Create data plane proxy** button.

-2. Select default mesh, then click #Next#
+2. Select default mesh, then click **Next**.

 3. In the namespace field, type `kong` which is where the Konnect dataplane ingress point is running.